Skip to content

 Maintain populations of common native frogs (such as barking marsh frog, Peron’s tree frog and spotted grass frog)

-Maintain populations of native turtle species (such as Murray River turtle and the common long-necked turtle)
+Maintain populations of native turtles (such as the Murray River turtle and the common long-necked turtle)

 Plant icon